mrxiuer/pythonProject/README.md

 # pythonProject
+Welcome!
-It is made for studying python
+It is made for studying python.